Us v. World Revisited

 Do you think humans alone are capable of thinking?
 Do you believe there is only one kind of thinking?

-Do you think that language, which distinguishes us from animals, might be a “by-product of alienation from nature and detachment from the body?”11
+Do you think it's possible that language, which distinguishes us from animals, might be a “by-product of alienation from nature and detachment from the body?”11

 Did you know animals are autonomous beings that are part of nature and not mere commodities?